shahrierQA/csv_upload/README.md

   - [x] Can DELETE a particular CSV file
 - [x] CSV Data Table
   - [x] Display all data for a CSV file in a table format
+  - [x] Able to search on a table data
   - [x] Can UPDATE the specific field data in table
   - [x] Can paginate the page